 NiriLayoutEngine |

-Owns per-workspace roots, per-monitor NiriMonitor state, tokenToNode index, axis-solve cache, config. |
+Owns per-workspace NiriWorkspaceState values with local roots and nodesByToken indexes, per-monitor NiriMonitor state, axis-solve cache, config. |

 NiriRoot |